Email FacebookTwitterMenu burgerClose thin

 Share

 Assets inherited by one partner in a marriage can be considered separate and owned only by that partner.
-However, inheritances can be ruled as marital property jointly owned by both partners and, therefore, subject to division along more or less equal lines in the event of a divorce.
+However, in the event of a divorce, inheritances that are commingled with marital assets can be ruled as marital property jointly owned by both partners and, therefore, subject to division.
 The difference is how and whether the inherited property is shared between the spouses.
-If it is kept strictly separate during the union, it is likely to be considered still separate if the union dissolves.
+If it’s kept strictly separate during the union, it’s likely to be considered still separate if the union dissolves.
 State laws govern the way inheritances are treated in marriage.
 These laws and practices vary widely between states, so the services of a financial advisor can be extremely helpful.

 When an Inheritance Can Become Marital Property

-If you’re married and receive an inheritance then there is a chance that it could be considered marital property immediately upon your ownership.
-There are two primary ways that an inheritance can become marital property: community property or commingling property rules.
+If you’re married and receive an inheritance, then there’s a chance that it could be considered marital property immediately upon your ownership.
+There are two primary ways that an inheritance can become marital property.
+That is, if your state observes community property or commingling property rules.
 Here is how each works.

 1. Community and Separate Property in a Marriage